-ReservoirSolveig will produce oil from sandstone and conglomerate of Permian and Triassic age.
+ReservoirSolveig produces oil from sandstone and conglomerate of Permian and Triassic age.
 The main reservoir was formed in small basins along the southwestern flank of the South Utsira High.
 The reservoir contains oil with a small gas cap at a depth of 1,900 metres and has varying quality.

-Recovery strategyThe field will be produced by pressure support from water injection.
+Recovery strategyThe field is produced by pressure support from water injection.

-TransportThe well stream will be transported via the Edvard Grieg field and onward by pipeline to the Sture terminal.
-The gas will be exported via the Scottish Area Gas Evacuation (SAGE) infrastructure to the St Fergus terminal in the UK.
+TransportThe well stream is transported via the Edvard Grieg field and onward by pipeline to the Sture terminal.
+The gas is exported via the Scottish Area Gas Evacuation (SAGE) infrastructure to the St Fergus terminal in the UK.

 ACCRUED INVESTMENTS IN NOMINAL NOK